Antonio Rüdiger: Personal life

 Rüdiger was born in Berlin to an Afro-German father, Matthias, and a Sierra Leonean mother, Lily.
 He was named after Spanish actor Antonio Banderas.
 He grew up in the Berlin neighbourhood of Neukölln and is the half-brother of Sahr Senesie.
 Rüdiger has often spoken out on racism in the sport, most notably after a match against Tottenham Hotspur on 24 February 2020.
 In 2021, he wrote an article for The Players' Tribune, entitled "This Article Will Not Solve Racism in Football", on the subject, discussing his experiences with racism throughout his life and career, and potential ways to fight it.
 He is married to Laura Rüdiger and he has a son and a daughter.

 Rüdiger is a practising Muslim.
 In 2020, Rüdiger gave a like to an Islamistic diatribe against French President Emmanuel Macron on Instagram.
-He later issued an apology for not reading the full post which was written in cyrillic.
+He later issued an apology for not reading the full post which was written in Cyrillic.
 In March 2024, Rüdiger posted a photo of himself in a white ihram robe and on a prayer rug, with his index finger of his right hand pointing to the sky, with a greeting for Ramadan in the caption.

-Former editor-in-chief of the Bild Zeitung, a German tabloid, Julian Reichelt commented on the athlete's tauhīd gesture claiming it was called the 'IS finger' by the Office for the Protection of Constitution and regarding as a sign of Islamism.
+Former editor-in-chief of the Bild Zeitung, a German tabloid, Julian Reichelt commented on the athlete's tawhid gesture claiming it was called the 'IS finger' by the Office for the Protection of Constitution and regarding as a sign of Islamism.
 In response to this, the player agreed to an interview, with the same tabloid, saying:

 "As a devout Muslim, I practice my faith, but I firmly distance myself from any kind of extremism and accusations of Islamism.
 Violence and terrorism are absolutely unacceptable.
 I stand for peace and tolerance."
-The German Ministry of Interior also made a clarifying statement regarding Reichelt's claim saying:"From the point of view of the BMI, the so-called 'tauhid' finger is to be understood as a declaration of faith and, in this respect, classified as unproblematic with regard to public safety.
+The German Ministry of Interior also made a clarifying statement regarding Reichelt's claim saying: "From the point of view of the BMI, the so-called 'tauhid' finger is to be understood as a declaration of faith and, in this respect, classified as unproblematic with regard to public safety.
 This applies regardless of the fact that Islamist groups appropriate this symbol and misuse it for their own purposes."
 As a result, together with the German Football Association, Rüdiger filed a complaint against Reichelt for defamation, insult, and incitement to hatred.
 The proceedings were later terminated by the Office of the Public Prosecutor based on grounds that the statement was covered under freedom of expression.